DD9/boiler/README.md

 If you want to check for new work in a submodule, you can go into the directory and run git fetch and git merge the upstream branch to update the local code.
 If you run git submodule update --remote, Git will go into your submodules and fetch and update for you.

+To push from the submodule to the boiler repo, navigate to the theme repo, checkout the master branch (since you will be working from a detached head).
+Then work and commit as per usual.
+When finished, commit work to super repo as well.

 --